tangentyh/notes-of-tan/javaNotes.md

      - overhead — the read-write lock implementation (which is inherently more complex than a mutual exclusion lock) can dominate the execution cost if the read operations are too short
    - underlying implementation -- `AbstractQueuedSynchronizer::compareAndSetState`

-1. `java.util.concurrent.locks.StampedLock` — a capability-based lock, lock acquisition methods return a stamp that represents and controls access with respect to a lock state; lock release and conversion methods require stamps as arguments
+1. `java.util.concurrent.locks.StampedLock` — a capability-based lock, not reentrant, lock acquisition methods return a stamp that represents and controls access with respect to a lock state; lock release and conversion methods require stamps as arguments
    ```java
    public class StampedLock implements Serializable
    ```